 Numbers above, such as [6*], represent the number of trainees that one instructor can train in a single, five-day week if all of them attend the initial classroom training day and then split into threes for the driving days.
 So, for example, for a ‘Bronze’ course, all six would attend the classroom course on the Monday, then three would do their driving days on the Tuesday and Wednesday, and the other three would do their driving on the Thursday and Friday.
 This is designed to be more cost-effective for our clients, rather than having a separate classroom day for each three trainees.

-Please note that for enquiries regarding possible corporate, military, law enforcement and governmental training, we request the name of the organization, your job title, business e-mail address and business telephone number, please.
+Please note that for e-mail enquiries (below) regarding possible corporate, military, law enforcement and governmental training, we request the name of the organization, your job title, business e-mail address and preferably a business telephone number (not compulsory), please.